 Treatment of DIC

 When someone has DIC caused by sepsis, the primary task is to treat the sepsis and the infection that caused it.
-In addition to treating sepsis, the clots may have to be dissolved and new clots prevented.
-This may be done with heparin, an anticoagulant, often called a blood thinner.
-When someone is receiving heparin, their blood is tested regularly for its ability to clot – whether it is clotting too quickly or not quickly enough – so the heparin dose can be adjusted as needed.
+Treating the clots is also important.
+Heparin, an anticoagulant, often called a blood thinner, usually dissolves clots and prevents new ones.
+When someone receives heparin, their blood is tested regularly for its ability to clot – whether it is clotting too quickly or not quickly enough – so the heparin dose can be adjusted as needed.

 A transfusion of platelets may be necessary.
 Platelets are a component of your blood that helps form clots.

 If clots prevent blood from reaching parts of the body, tissue damage occurs.
 For example, if clots prevent blood from circulating properly to the hands or feet, the tissue may start to turn splotchy, then bluish in color (cyanotic), and then black (gangrenous) if the skin dies.
 Once the tissue is at this stage, it must be removed.
 For some people, this may be a small patch of skin or a few fingers or toes.
 For others, it could mean the amputation of one or more limbs.